How to Create Better PowerPoint Presentations

 Keep it brief — the agenda should take up less than one printed page.

-8. Don’t Give Attendees the Slide Show on Paper as They’re Entering the Conference Room
+8. When to Give Attendees the Slide Show on Paper

 One, you want them to pay attention to the PowerPoint on the screen, not flip noisily through it.
 Two, as soon as you hand each of them a 100-page stack of paper, you’ve lost them.
 Hand out the details at the end of the session, or tell them where and how to go to “Learn More”.